masseydigital/Vue-Learning/Vue JS 2.0 - Mastering Web Apps/applications/README.md

 # Turnout
 Hosts a board of events posted by users, and users to add new events using a form.
 Users authenticate using a username and password.
 This project uses vue-router, vuex, and firebase.
+**_Note: firebaseApp.js was removed from the git commit to secure my firebase information.
+To test out the project, use your own firebase information_**